 October 5 is the day of the long-expected Windows 11 official release.
 Let’s see what data protection news it brings around.
 It provides a lot!
 Security has become a cornerstone of Microsoft’s newest creation.
 Moreover, it dictates Windows 11 hardware requirements that millions of modern machines don’t satisfy.
 Here you can read about nature, reasons, and principles for such drastic changes.

 A lot has been said already about Windows 11 for many unbearable requirements.
 How To Fix Guide previously posted an article on that.
 Attentive gaze into the requirements list won’t miss one nuance about it.
 The new standard is not about performance as much as it is about security and data protection.

-	The notorious Trust Platform Module 2.0, that half of the aspiring Windows devotees lack, is built for secure cryptographic operations.
+The notorious Trusted Platform Module 2.0, that half of the aspiring Windows devotees lack, is a device for secure cryptographic operations.
 That means it does not let decrypted data leave the physically protected environment, which is the cryptoprocessor itself.
 TPM serves to generate keys, store them, and authenticate devices.

 Red flags raised back in 2018 can explain Windows 11 security level.Then side-channel hardware vulnerabilities such as Meltdown and Spectre were discovered1.
 Whether or not anyone exploits those flaws in the wild, the risks for the modern world are too high.
 That’s how they probably thought in Microsoft.

 A user must turn on these features to install Windows 11: hardware-based isolation, secure boot, hypervisor-protected code integrity.

 Hardware-based isolation is the abovementioned deployment of a secure cryptoprocessor.